Career Opportunities

 The objectives of teachers and coaches at Tower Hill are identical: to help young people reach their fullest potential intellectually, emotionally, and physically.
 Coaches are teachers who deal with physical fitness as well as the fundamentals and strategies of sport.
 We must offer our student athletes, who vary in their interest and ability, quality programs that appropriately challenge them to stretch their outer limits of endurance, self-discipline, loyalty, self-confidence, leadership, cooperation, and winning and losing graciously.
 Coaches are expected to uphold high standards and teach the valuable lessons that can be learned from athletic competition.

-If you are interested in becoming a coach at Tower Hill, please submit a resume and cover letter to Steve Cacciavillano, Director of Athletics, at [email protected].
+If you are interested in becoming a coach at Tower Hill, please submit a resume and cover letter to Dan Ryan, Director of Athletics, at [email protected].
 Please be sure to include your sports of interest as well as what levels (varsity, sub-varsity, middle school) you are interested in.
 Once you have submitted your documentation, the school will be in touch should there be an opportunity available that fits your coaching interests.

 Tower Hill School is a coeducational private school for age 3 through Grade 12, dedicated to living our motto Multa Bene Facta—Many Things Done Well.
 With a beautiful 44-acre campus located in northwest Wilmington, Tower Hill has a reputation as one of the top academic schools in the region.
 Our unparalleled resources include excellent faculty, state-of the-art facilities and individualized learning support.